 Endless discoveries from the world’s vast unexplored lands like fossils from dinosaurs are always fascinating.
 Today’s scientists and paleontologists have become more curious and have explored many aspects of the Earth’s evolution, including the prehistoric dinosaurs.
 As we become more curious about dinosaurs’ origin, eggs will come into the story.
 Dinosaurs are egg-laying, and this is one area with little information.
 This article will share facts on Pterosaur eggs’ whereabouts and how Pterosaurs lived in the past.

-Egg-cellent Places Where Pterosaurs Eggs Were Found
+Two Places Where Pterosaur Eggs Have Been Found

 Around 250-300 well-preserved pterosaur eggs were discovered by Xiaolin Wang from the Chinese Academy of Science.
 It was one of the biggest haul scientists had in the history of their search for fossilized remains.
 More than the eggs were also embryos discovered with the possibility of more locked away in the ground.